LogentriesCommunity/le_android/README.md

 host by selecting Hosts and then New (in the top right).
 The host name you enter will be required as a parameter when using the AndroidLogger.

-Retrieve the userkey corresponding to your account. see the `https://logentries.com/getsetup/` page -> Go with the API -> Android -> Getting the user key
+Retrieve the userkey corresponding to your account.
+You will find your account key in the upper right of the ``Account`` page when logged in.

 Next, download the android source code from the logentries github account and add the le package to your Android project.